 Number 2- Ed Belfour

-After reviving his career with the Toronto Maple Leafs from 2002 to 2006, the 17-season NHL veteran wanted to test himself and play one more season.
-Belfour found himself seeing the lions share of the starts as his counterpart Alex Auld saw multiple stints on IR.
+After reviving his career with the Toronto Maple Leafs from 2002 to 2006, the 17-season NHL veteran wanted to test himself and play one more season, signing with the Panthers.
+Belfour found himself seeing the lion’s share of the starts as his counterpart Alex Auld saw multiple stints on IR.
 At one point starting 27 games in a row, he finished the season with a 2.77 goals against average and .902 save percentage in 58 NHL games.
 Belfour played 20 more games in Sweden’s HockeyAllsvenskan before retiring for good in the summer of 2008.

 Number 1- Todd Bertuzzi